nlsaw/Automated_ELK_Deployment/README.md

 > ansible-playbook elk-playbook.yml

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
   The ansible hosts file is used to identify machines as different hosts.
-In the example at [./Ansible/hosts](./Ansible/Hosts) the elk servers are specified at line 29 and 30. web servers are specified on lines 20-27.
+In the example with the provided [hosts](./Ansible/Hosts) file the elk servers are specified at line 29 and 30. web servers are specified on lines 20-27.

   Each playbook specifies which host to use within.